 For TI Reflection If asked, how would you define 'feedback'?
 What do you think its purpose is?
 Consider a time when you received helpful personal feedback.
 What made it constructive or helpful for you?
 Consider a time when you received difficult or damaging personal feedback.
-What made it damaging or destructive for you?
+What made it damaging or destructive for you? what made it damaging or destructive for you.
 When you have chance, discuss with your curate what they think the purpose of feedback is and how their experience of feedback has shaped them so far.